Binge Eating Recovery Work: pain and joy

 Ignorance creates a hurdle difficult to leap.
 It’s an interesting word.
 It could mean that information is ignored.
 Or it could mean that information about something isn't available or accessible.
 So, if a person with an eating disorder is ignorant of dangers in her behaviors, is it because she doesn't know the dangers or is ignoring the dangers?
 If she is ignoring the dangers, is this a conscious choice?
 Does she feel or believe she knows that the danger of an eating disorder is less dangerous than losing it?

-Hope, trust in the process of the psychotherapy work, and a small voice within that reminds her she is walking, sometimes crawling, sometimes staggering toward healing and health keeps her going.
+Hope, trust in the process of binge eating recovery work develops over time.
+A small voice within that reminds her she is walking, sometimes crawling, sometimes staggering toward healing and health keeps her going.
 Her awareness rises.
 She recognizes past achievements she didn’t appreciate in the moment.
 She relies on her lfe force to guide her and her therapy to encourage, support and stimulate real healing.

 It’s the best work she has ever done for herself.
 Healing work will bring her to her true and valuable self.
 It will bring her into the world in a strong, capable, lovable and worthwhile form.
 And then we both can cheer.